Biosignature: Viability

-Determining if a potential biosignature is worth being investigated is a fundamentally complicated process.
-Scientists must consider any and every possible alternate explanation before concluding that something is a true biosignature.
-This includes investigating the minute details that make other planets unique and being able to understand when there is a deviation from the expected non-biological processes present on a planet.
-In the case of a planet with life, it is possible that these differences can be extremely small or not present at all, adding to the difficulties of discovering a biosignature.
-Years of scientific studies have culminated in three criteria that a potential biosignature must meet in order to be considered viable for further research: Reliability, survivability, and detectability.
+Determining whether an observed feature is a true biosignature is complex.
+There are three criteria that a potential biosignature must meet to be considered viable for further research: Reliability, survivability, and detectability.

 Reliability

 A biosignature must be able to dominate over all other processes that may produce similar physical, spectral, and chemical features.
-When investigating a potential biosignature, scientists must be careful to consider all other possible origins of the biosignature in question.
-There are many forms of life that are known to mimic geochemical reactions.
-In fact, one of the theories on the origin of life involves molecules figuring out how to catalyze geochemical reactions to exploit the energy being released by them.
+When investigating a potential biosignature, scientists must carefully consider all other possible origins of the biosignature in question.
+Many forms of life are known to mimic geochemical reactions.
+One of the theories on the origin of life involves molecules developing the ability to catalyse geochemical reactions to exploit the energy being released by them.
 These are some of the earliest known metabolisms (see methanogenesis).
-In a case such as this, scientists might search for a disequilibrium in the geochemical cycle, which would point to a reaction happening more or less often than it should.
+In such case, scientists might search for a disequilibrium in the geochemical cycle, which would point to a reaction happening more or less often than it should.
 A disequilibrium such as this could be interpreted as an indication of life.